Accident in Rome, tram against SUV of the footballer Immobile

 On the morning of Sunday 16 April the Land Rover Defender 110 of the Lazio player Cyrus Immobile collided against a tram to Rome.
 L’accident occurred at the height of Matteotti bridgewhich connects the neighborhood fltominium with that of Meadows.
-In the clash the SUVs was destroyed at the front while the driver of tram n° 19 was transported in code red to the Umberto I hospital.
+In the clash the SUVs was destroyed at the front, while the driver of tram no. 19 was transported to the Policlinico Umberto I. The accident may have been caused by the broken traffic lightwith both vehicles that at the intersection had the green.

 Accident in Rome tram against SUV

 L’accident in Rome which involved a tram and the SUV of Lazio player Ciro Immobile occurred in the area of Piazza Cinque Giornate around 8.30 on Sunday 16 April 2023.
-The discount was based on a previous failure.
+At the basis of the clash there was a lack of precedence, perhaps due to the malfunctioning of the traffic lights.
+Both the player and the driver claim to have run the green light.

-In fact, after the accident, Immobile claimed that the tram driver did not respect the red light and ran over the Defender at the intersection, on which he was traveling together with his two daughters.
+After the accident, in fact, Immobile claimed that the tram driver did not respect the red light and ran over the Defender at the intersection, on which he was traveling together with his two daughters.
 The vehicle’s airbags exploded in the collision.

 The news of Immobile’s accident, of his SUV hitting the tram, had a great resonance especially in the capital and among Lazio fans.
-Among the causes various hypotheses: a possible sickness by the driver who was driving the tram or a red light not respected.
+Between causes various hypotheses: from the possible sickness by the driver who was driving the tram or at a disrespected red light.

-In the accident, the Land Rover Defender hit the tram which went off the rails.
+In the accident, the Land Rover Defender hit the tram which skidded, or went off the rails.

 You may also be interested in this content